 From Viña del Mar, it’s just minutes to Chile’s second-largest town—Valparaíso—where you’ll find even more attractions.
 Both towns are well connected by public transport.
 Staying in Viña del Mar is a two-for-one deal for tourists (or three-for-one if you count in easy access to Santiago).
 The climate is Mediterranean-like with average daytime temperatures ranging from 61 degrees in the winter to 73 degrees in the summer.

 I found this one-bed condo—with ocean views and a terrace—currently listing for US$260,270.

 Some five hours north of Viña del Mar is another attractive opportunity.
 La Serena is a clean, well-organized, Spanish colonial city—and another beloved beach destination among Chileans.
 The second-oldest city in Chile after Santiago, and a university town, it’s neatly constructed with a clean town plaza and clay tile streets.

 Almost four miles long, the fine, white sand and blue waters of the Bay of Coquimbo—along with year-round good weather—attract local and foreign visitors to town.

 Chile is not known for cheap properties, but La Serena has some great values.
-I found a 70-square-meter apartment on the beach for US$137,169.

 3. Ecuador—Salinas and Olón